soundpress/RulesOfNYC/docs/c19/index.rst

-      (iii) A Driver of a Street Hail Livery must not use a person, other than a dispatcher at an authorized Group Ride taxi line, licensed E-Hail Application, an Accessible Vehicle dispatcher, or a Street Hail Livery Base, to solicit Passengers.
+      (iii) A Driver of a Street Hail Livery must not use a person, other than a dispatcher at a public transportation terminal, licensed E-Hail Application, an Accessible Vehicle dispatcher, or a Street Hail Livery Base, to solicit Passengers.
 Use of any licensed E-Hail Application by the Driver is optional.